-We believe that the following factors may affect our ability to fulfill our obligations under the Notes.
-All of these factors are contingencies which may or may not occur and we are not in a position to express a view on the likelihood of any such contingency occurring.
+The Issuer believes that the following factors may affect its ability to fulfil its obligations under the Bonds.
+All of these factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.

-In addition, factors which are material for the purpose of assessing the market risks associated with the Notes are also described below.
+In addition, factors which are material for the purpose of assessing the market risks associated with the Bonds are also described below.

-We believe that the factors described below represent the principal risks inherent in investing in the Notes, but our inability to pay interest, principal or other amounts on or in connection with the Notes may occur for other reasons and we do not represent that the statements below regarding the risks of holding the Notes are exhaustive.
+The Issuer believes that the factors described below represent the principal risks inherent in investing in the Bonds, but its inability to pay interest, principal or other amounts on or in connection with the Bonds may occur for other reasons.
+The risks and uncertainties the Issuer describes below are not the only ones the Issuer faces.
+Additional risks not currently known to the Issuer or that the Issuer now deems immaterial may also harm the Issuer and affect its business, results of operations, financial condition and your investment.
 Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus and reach their own views prior to making any investment decision.

 This Base Prospectus also contains forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including the risks described below and elsewhere in this Base Prospectus.
+The Issuer's actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including the risks described below and elsewhere in this Base Prospectus.
 Please see "Forward-Looking Statements."